Multidimensional Sequential Screening: Extensions

 \subsection{Observed Orthogonalization}

-The standard approach to solving dynamic contracting problems is via orthogonalization, transforming the agent's future information so that it is independent of their current information.
-In this case, \cite{EsoSzentes2017} shows dynamic irrelevance in a different sense: For any implementable allocation rule, making the agent's future orthogonalization information publicly observable does not change the monopolist's profits.
+The standard approach to solving dynamic contracting problems is via orthogonalization, transforming the buyer's future information so that it is independent of their current information.
+In this case, \cite{EsoSzentes2017} shows dynamic irrelevance in a different sense: For any implementable allocation rule, making the buyer's future orthogonalization information publicly observable does not change the monopolist's profits.
 Does that result hold in the multidimensional setting and can it be operationalized?

-To model the orthogonalization approach in the multidimensional setting, let $v(\gamma, z)$ be some function such that for $z \sim U([0,1]^n)$ we have $v(\gamma, z) \sim F(\theta|\gamma)$ so $\theta = v(\gamma, z)$.
-This is similar a copula but dependencies between dimensions are captured in $v$ itself instead of in a separate function $C$; the model and results all hold using a copula instead.
-One such mapping is
+To model the orthogonalization approach and benchmark in the multidimensional setting, let $v(\gamma, z)$ be some function such that for $z \sim U([0,1]^n)$ we have $v(\gamma, z) \sim F(\theta|\gamma)$ so $\theta = v(\gamma, z)$.\footnote{This is similar a copula but dependencies between dimensions are captured in $v$ itself while $z$ is fully uniform instead of only having uniform marginals.
+A copula, on the other hand, captures dependencies via the coupling function $C$.} One such mapping is

 In this setting (call it the relaxed problem), the monopolist's problem is to choose $\hat{q}: \Gamma \times [0, 1]^n \to [0, 1]^n, \hat{t}: \Gamma \times [0, 1]^n \to \mathbb{R}$.
 Since screening essentially only happens once, only one transfer rule $\hat{t}$ is needed, instead of $t_1, t_2$ as before.
 As such, the monopolist's problem is: